Air Force Collaborative Combat Aircraft (CCA) Program End-to-End Assessment Report

 Document Introduction

-This report, authored by Travis Sharp, a senior fellow at the Center for Strategic and Budgetary Assessments (CSBA), represents the first end-to-end in-depth assessment of the U.S. Air Force's Collaborative Combat Aircraft (CCA) program.
-Facing intensifying military competition with China in the Indo-Pacific region and the quantitative challenges posed by its Anti-Access/Area Denial (A2/AD) systems, the U.S. Air Force introduced the "affordable mass" concept in 2023.
-It plans to procure approximately 1,000 CCA units to serve as "loyal wingmen" for manned fighter aircraft, aiming to build a large-scale unmanned wingman fleet at a relatively low cost to enhance system combat effectiveness and survivability.
+This report, authored by Travis Sharp, a senior fellow at the Center for Strategic and Budgetary Assessments (CSBA), represents the first end-to-end, in-depth assessment of the U.S. Air Force's Collaborative Combat Aircraft (CCA) program.
+Facing increasingly intense military competition with China in the Indo-Pacific region and the quantitative challenges posed by its Anti-Access/Area Denial (A2/AD) systems, the U.S. Air Force introduced the "affordable mass" concept in 2023.
+This plan aims to procure approximately 1,000 CCAs as loyal wingmen for manned fighter aircraft, seeking to build a large-scale unmanned wingman fleet at a relatively low cost to enhance system combat effectiveness and survivability.

-The report's core findings reveal significant disparities in the program's progress across different stages.
-Notable progress has been made in "Define the Problem" and "Generate Resources," where the U.S. Air Force successfully framed the quantitative disadvantage of its manned fleet as a core challenge, established CCA as a promising solution, and secured strong initial funding support from Congress.
-However, progress has been limited or moderate in the three steps of "Develop Capabilities," "Deploy Capabilities," and "Employ Capabilities."
-While the Air Force has moved swiftly on technology prototyping, the definition of key mission roles (such as forward sensing, suppression of enemy air defenses, electronic warfare, etc.) remains vague, lacking clear trade-offs.
-This hinders deeper work on specific design, logistics support, and operational concepts.
-Furthermore, there is a notable lack of publicly available details and significant gaps regarding deployment issues such as CCA basing, sustainment, and cooperation with allies.
+The report's core findings reveal significant disparities in progress across different stages of the program.
+Notable progress has been made in defining the problem and generating resources.
+The U.S. Air Force has successfully framed the quantitative disadvantage faced by its manned fleet as a core challenge and established CCA as a promising solution, while also securing strong initial funding support from Congress.
+However, progress has been limited or moderate in the three steps of developing capabilities, deploying capabilities, and employing capabilities.
+While the Air Force has moved swiftly on technology prototyping, the definition of key mission roles (such as forward sensing, suppression of enemy air defenses, electronic warfare, etc.) remains vague and lacks clear trade-offs, hindering subsequent work on detailed design, logistics support, and operational concepts.
+Furthermore, there is a notable lack of publicly available details and apparent shortcomings regarding deployment issues such as CCA basing, sustainment, and cooperation with allies.

 The report emphasizes two overarching macro-themes.
-First, "Technology is never enough."
-The success of CCA depends not only on advanced autonomous technology but equally on giving due attention to non-technical factors such as logistics support, basing choices, organizational integration, and tactical doctrine.
-Second, "Trade-offs: Now, Tomorrow, Forever."
-There is no "one-size-fits-all" CCA design suitable for all scenarios.
-In specific contingencies like a Taiwan Strait conflict, CCAs designed for "persistent presence" missions versus those for "shoot-and-scoot" missions will face vastly different design trade-offs regarding survivability, range, cost, and support requirements.
+First, technology is never enough.
+The success of CCA depends not only on advanced autonomous technology but equally on giving comparable emphasis to non-technical factors such as logistics support, base selection, organizational integration, and tactical doctrine.
+Second, trade-offs: now, in the future, forever.
+There is no one-size-fits-all CCA design suitable for all scenarios.
+In specific scenarios like a Taiwan Strait conflict, CCAs designed for persistent presence missions versus those for "quick-in, quick-out" strike missions will face vastly different design trade-offs regarding survivability, range, cost, and support requirements.
 The Air Force must make clear, mission-based decisions and communicate them widely as soon as possible.

-Despite the challenges, the report maintains a cautiously optimistic view, believing the Air Force has laid a good foundation for CCA's success.
-The CCA program has garnered extraordinary implicit political support due to its symbolic significance—seen as a hope for breaking the deadlock of the Department of Defense's traditional acquisition model.
-The report concludes by posing ten unanswered key questions concerning the relationship between CCA and manned aircraft, organizational structure, personnel, and historical lessons, pointing the way for the program's future planning and debate.
-This assessment aims to provide policymakers, analysts, and relevant professionals with a comprehensive and rigorous benchmark to understand the true status and future path of this key program that may reshape the landscape of future air warfare.
+Despite the challenges, the report maintains a cautiously optimistic view, believing the Air Force has laid a solid foundation for CCA's success.
+The CCA program enjoys extraordinary implicit political support due to its symbolic significance—it is seen as a hope for breaking the deadlock of the Department of Defense's traditional acquisition model.
+The report concludes by posing ten unanswered key questions concerning the relationship between CCAs and manned aircraft, organizational structure, personnel, and historical lessons, pointing the way for the program's future planning and debate.
+This assessment aims to provide policymakers, analysts, and relevant professionals with a comprehensive and rigorous benchmark for understanding the true status and future path of this key program that may reshape the landscape of future air warfare.